Donate now

 Work Programme

 The Nutrition, Cancer, and Multimorbidity Team (NCM) investigates how nutrition, obesity, and metabolic dysfunction interact with cardiometabolic diseases, including cardiovascular diseases and type 2 diabetes, in relation to cancer incidence.
+The co-occurrence of chronic diseases in individuals, including cardiometabolic diseases and cancer, defined as multimorbidity, is becoming increasingly common.

+A primary question that NCM aims to answer is whether multimorbidity is due to shared risk factors, or whether cardiometabolic diseases, and related metabolic dysfunction, increase the risk of subsequent cancers.
 Another area of research for NCM is the role of lifestyle factors and the occurrence of morbid conditions that affect survival in people living with cancer.

 Team Composition